-Students who have completed a minimum of 60 credit hours and all general education requirements, are eligible to apply to the Bachelor of Science in Healthcare Studies Program.
+Students who have completed a minimum of 72 credit hours, including all general education requirements, are eligible to apply to the Bachelor of Science in Healthcare Studies Program.
 While it is not required, strong candidates will have an Associate's degree or be certified or licensed healthcare professionals.
 Students will complete courses online and attend on-campus sessions once a semester.
-Courses will be completed in two years over five semesters.
+Courses will be completed in one and a half years over four semesters.
 Courses will focus on the core functions of the U.S. healthcare system and strategies to promote population health.

 At the Bachelor’s level, possible careers for our graduates include Health Educator, Worksite Wellness Coordinator, Patient Care Advocate, Patient Navigator, Non-profit or Government Health Professional.

 Bachelors of Science in Healthcare Studies graduates may choose to apply to MUSC’s nationally recognized graduate programs, as well as others throughout the country.

 · Health Administration

 · Occupational Therapy

 Through the program, students will develop an understanding of the determinants of health; develop creative and innovative health interventions for diverse populations; understand the strengths and limitations of research to interpret health data; and apply ethical and professional standards and values to health professions practice.
 These objectives are based on the necessary skills to obtain employment in a health promotion field or provide students who apply to graduate programs with a broader perspective of health.